This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - An anesthesiologist may talk to you before your child's surgery.
-He may give your child medicine to make him sleepy before the surgery.
+He or she may give your child medicine to make him sleepy before the surgery.

 WHAT WILL HAPPEN:

 What will happen:

 - Your child may be given anesthesia medicine to make him drowsy or fall asleep.
-Healthcare providers may use a laparoscope to see the undescended testicle and do the surgery.
+Your child's surgeon may use a laparoscope to see the undescended testicle and do the surgery.
 A laparoscope is a long thin tool with a light and video camera at the end.
-Healthcare providers will make an incision on your child's groin near the inguinal canal.
+The surgeon will make an incision on your child's groin near the inguinal canal.
 This is the space where the testicles would normally descend from the abdomen to the scrotum.
-They may also make an incision at the upper part of your child's scrotum.
+He or she may also make an incision at the upper part of your child's scrotum.

 After your child's surgery:

 Your child may stay in a recovery room until he is fully awake.
 Healthcare providers will watch your child closely for any problems.
 When healthcare providers see that your child is okay, he will leave the recovery room.
 Depending on his condition and type of surgery, he may be taken to his hospital room or allowed to go home.
 A healthcare provider may remove the bandages soon after your child's surgery to check his wounds.